 Trimmed Bushes Help Deter Predators?

+In This Article: Trimmed Bushes Help Deter Predators we will show you how to reduce livestock losses.
 The safety of our beloved flock is always a top priority for us chicken keepers.
 One major concern that often keeps us up at night is the threat of predators lurking around our coop, waiting for an opportunity to strike.
 While we already take measures such as using sturdy locks and secure fencing, could something as simple as trimming bushes and grass around the coop actually help deter predators from getting too close?
 Let’s examine into this topic to see if this natural method could provide an added layer of protection for our feathered friends.

 Article: Trimmed Bushes Help Deter Predators.
 Pic - A large chicken coop with a spacious run in a lush green setting, surrounded by trees but no bushes close by.